How to Build a 10/10 Playbook

 Your customer doesn’t care about signing the deal – they care about solving their problems.

-a) Orient your Mutual Action Plan around a go-live, value, or success date, not a close date!
+a) Orient your Next Steps page around a go-live, value, or success date, not a close date!

-b) Even if you’re not handing off the MAP to your CS team, include an onboarding or implementation stage so your buyer can see what the post-sale process includes.
+b) Even if you’re not planning to transition your Accord to another team after the Milestone, include an onboarding or implementation stage so your buyer can see what the post-sale process includes.

 While many stakeholders will be involved in the deal, you are making a commitment with your champion, and holding them accountable.